 - The Power Moves subscription (you get summaries and critical reviews of the highest quality)

 - Audible subscription for audiobooks (check out Audible review)

 - The Power Moves Meta-Summaries (in the shop section)

 And here is a good summary I have found on YouTube:

 Read the preface, the summary, and the table of contents before reading the full book.

 - It’s dated quite a bit

-Of course there’s no mention to audiobook, e-books and checking the Internet.
+Of course, there’s no mention of audiobooks, e-books, and checking the Internet.

 And that’s not a minor lack because these tools really revolutionize the way we learn.